Introduction

 - [Dark.Fail] – Monitors working mirrors of popular

-sites and updates regularly. - [Onion.live] – Lists uptime and user-reported status.
+.onionsites and updates regularly. - [Onion.live] – Lists uptime and user-reported status.

 ✅ Always cross-reference links across two or more platforms.
+Exit scam alerts and history

 Pro Tips to Stay Safe on the Dark Web